-As a global industry leader, Resolute Forest Products manufactures and markets a diverse range of products, including commercial printing papers, newsprint, market pulp and wood products.
+As a global industry leader, Resolute Forest Products manufactures and markets a diverse range of products, including market pulp, tissue, wood products, newsprint and specialty papers.
 Resolute is fortunate that our primary input – wood – is a renewable resource, and that our paper products are recyclable.
 Yet this alone does not make our products sustainable.

-To further improve our environmental performance, Resolute has implemented sustainable forestry practices and responsible fiber sourcing.
+To further improve our environmental performance, the company has implemented sustainable forestry practices and responsible fiber sourcing.
 We have also made significant investments in improving the environmental performance of our manufacturing processes, including the development of innovative products that maximize our use of fiber.
-In 2012, we launched a strategy to promote our Align™ brand of eco-efficient grades of paper, further supporting product stewardship by building awareness of these grades in the marketplace.
-Among other environmental benefits, our eco-efficient papers help our customers reduce their carbon footprint.
-We also are looking to expand our value-added wood products offering.

 Tracing our Products to Their Source

-Increasingly, customers are asking for assurance that the pulp, paper and wood products they buy from us are sourced from sustainably managed and certified forests.
-All of our pulp and paper mills and wood products facilities have fiber-tracking systems in place, which allow us to follow the flow of wood from origin, through manufacturing processes, to the customer.
-Most of these tracking systems are certified to one or more internationally recognized chain of custody (CoC) standard, providing independently audited, third-party documentation of the source of the wood and wood fiber used in our products.
+Increasingly, customers are asking for assurance that the pulp, paper and wood products they buy from Resolute originate from responsible sources.
+All of our pulp and paper mills and wood products facilities have fiber-tracking systems that enable the company to follow the flow of wood from origin, through manufacturing processes, to the customer.
+All of these tracking systems are certified by independent third-party audit firms to one or more internationally recognized chain of custody (CoC) standards, and this provides assurance that our wood comes from acceptable sources.

-Additional information on certification and fiber sourcing can be found on our website.
-Visit Forest Certification.
+Additional information on certification and fiber sourcing can be found on the Forest Certification page.